tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/代码开发/使用镜像部署函数/功能说明_intl_en.md

 ## Cold Start Optimization

 As file layers such as basic environment and system dependency are added to the image, compared with code package-based function deployment where files are completely built-in, image-based function deployment requires extra file download and image decompression time.
 To further reduce the cold start time, we recommend you use the following practices:

+### Downsizing image
 - Create an image repository and a function in the same region, so that the image can be pulled over VPC when the function triggers image pull, which makes the pull faster and more stable.
 - The image should be as small as possible, that is, it should contain only the necessary basic environment and execution dependencies without any unnecessary files.

+### Enabling image acceleration
+After image acceleration is enabled, the function platform will prefetch the image nearby through the internal acceleration mechanism.
+When calling a function instance, it will directly load and decompress the image from the cache, eliminating the time for downloading the image file.
+This expedites the launch by five times on average.

+#### Directions
+1. Log in to the SCF console and select **[Functions](https://console.cloud.tencent.com/scf/list)** on the left sidebar.
+2. On the **Functions** list page, select the name of the target image function.
+3. Select **Function codes** on the **Function management** page.
+4. On the **Function codes** page, click **Edit**.
+5. Select ***Enable** in **Image acceleration**.
+6. Click **Save**.

+#### Notes
+This feature is currently in beta test free of charge.
+Acceleration can be enabled for up to five functions in one region under each account.

+### Using provisioned concurrency
- - Use provisioned concurrency when deploying an image to start a function instance in advance and thus reduce the cold start time and optimize the user experience.
+Use provisioned concurrency when deploying an image to start a function instance in advance and thus reduce the cold start time and optimize the user experience.
 For more information, see [Provisioned Concurrency](https://intl.cloud.tencent.com/document/product/583/37704).

-## Billing Details
+## Billing

 The billable items of image-based functions are the same as those of code package-based functions.
 For more information on billing, see [Pay-As-You-Go (Postpaid)](https://intl.cloud.tencent.com/document/product/583/42969).